nickjanssen/angus/README.md

 Having these build steps generated for you becomes a maintenance nightmare when you want to change a step.

 Angus solves these problems by turning the build process into something generic and reusable.
 It simplifies your build configuration by making it declarative, telling Angus how you'd like your sandwich instead of making the sandwich yourself.
+No more fiddling with Grunt/Gulpfiles!

 ## Features
 * Pre-configured build steps for all your apps